Editor’s Note: This post was originally published in June 2017 and has been updated for relevance and accuracy.

 Let’s use a simple example.
 Suppose a product manager attends an event where the entertainment is a very skilled magician.
 The product manager comes to you and says, “We have to have that magician in our booth at the next trade show.”
 The magician would surely draw a crowd, but would it be the right crowd?
 On the other hand, the magician might work a message into the act that ties to your brand promise, which in turn could lead to meaningful engagement.

 Now let’s look at a different example.
-The event industry is buzzing about finding applications for virtual reality (VR) to, for instance, deepen attendees’ understanding of products.
-VR can be effective, but ask yourself: are your attendees coming to your exhibit only to be invited to wear VR goggles and shut out the environment—or are they coming to talk to people, to have a face-to-face encounter?
+The event industry is buzzing about finding applications for augmented reality (AR) to, for instance, deepen attendees’ understanding of products.
+AR can be effective, but ask yourself: are your attendees coming to your exhibit only to be invited to wear goggles and shut out the environment—or are they coming to talk to people, to have a face-to-face encounter?
 There is no single answer, but before you embrace cool new technology for its own sake, think about the type(s) of engagement you want to provide.

 How can you provide meaningful engagement in your exhibit?